-What if you could spend your whole life travelling?
+What if you could spend your whole life traveling?
 There are people that do this – and they’re not all millionaires.
-In fact, most people could afford to spend their whole life travelling the world if they wanted to.
+In fact, most people could afford to spend their whole life traveling the world if they wanted to.
 Here are just some of the secrets to affording full time travel.

 Earn as you travel

 The easiest way to afford full time travel is to earn money as you travel.
 There are several ways to do this.

 One method is to stop somewhere, get a job for a month or two (such as a bar job or hotel work) and then move onto the next place.
 This is a slow form of travel, but it can allow you to earn money doing hands-on work as you travel.